Librium Addiction Signs & Symptoms – What Are They?

 Protracted withdrawal symptoms can affect the emotional state of the user and cause depression and paranoia that might last up to months.
 Also, depression can induce suicidal thoughts that can lead to a real suicide attempt.

 Other signs, related to the self-perception, that indicate Librium addiction are feelings of shame and guilt when using the drug.
-So listen to your inner voice and recognize your addiction.
+So listen to the inner voice and recognize the addiction.

 Dangers of Librium Addiction: Identify It ASAP & Save a Life